 The foreign policy of a nation reflects the interplay of domestic and external factors.
 Therefore, the noble ideals that inspired India's struggle for freedom influenced the making of its foreign policy.
-But India's attainment of independence coincided with the beginning of the Cold War era, a period which was marked by the political, economic, and military confrontation at the global level between the two blocs led by the superpowers, the US and the USSR.
+But India's attainment of independence coincided with the beginning of the Cold War era.
+As you read in the first chapter of the book, Contemporary World Politics, this period was marked by the political, economic, and military confrontation at the global level between the two blocs led by the superpowers, the US and the USSR.
 The same period also witnessed developments like the establishment of the UN, the creation of nuclear weapons, the emergence of Communist

 It's the fourth chapter and it's Nehru once again!
 Was he a superman or what?
 Or has his role been glorified?
 China, and the beginning of decolonisation.
 So India's leadership had to pursue its national interests within the prevailing international context.